Healey suggests defence spending increase ‘something over £6bn’, not £13.4bn

 “Because they don’t seem to be completely right in the cold light of day, it’s fair to say,” he told the station.

-The commitment to increase spending comes ahead of the Prime Minister flying to Washington to meet President Donald Trump.
-Mr Trump has repeatedly called for European nations to increase the amount they are putting into defence budgets.
+The commitment to increase spending comes ahead of the Prime Minister flying to Washington to meet President Donald Trump, who has repeatedly called for European nations to increase the amount they are putting into defence budgets.

 Mr Healey told Sky News he thinks the US president will welcome the move and said the PM will be saying to his counterpart: “We have a special depth to our relationship that goes back decades, not just on security and defence, but that’s at its heart.